Loading...

 Support employees through the "engagement crater."

 Charting employee engagement across tenure at organizations, we see a striking pattern.
-(This pattern has recurred over multiple years of our surveys.)
-At each end of the tenure spectrum, brand new employees (under one year of tenure) and employees who have been at the organization for more than 10 years are both more likely to be engaged than employees with between one and 10 years of tenure:
+At each end of the tenure spectrum, brand new employees (under one year of tenure) and employees who have been at the organization for more than 10 years are both more likely to be engaged than employees with between one and 10 years of tenure.
+This basic pattern has recurred over multiple years of our surveys; the following chart shows one example, based on 2023 data:

 Chart of employee engagement by tenure.
 Less than 1 year: 80%.
 1 through 7 to 10 years: 73%.
 10 or more years: 77%.